-- 6.5.1 The fully equipped lifeboat, including its engine, should be loaded with weights equal to the mass of the number of persons for which the lifeboat is to be approved.
+- 6.4.1 The fully equipped lifeboat, including its engine, should be loaded with weights equal to the mass of the number of persons for which the lifeboat is to be approved.
+In totally enclosed lifeboats, representative safety belts and fastenings which will experience high loads as a result of the impact should be secured about weights equal to 100 kg to simulate holding a person during the test.
 The weights should be distributed to represent the normal loading in the lifeboat.
 Skates or fenders, if required, should be in position.
 The lifeboat, in a free hanging position, should be pulled laterally to a position so that when released it will strike a fixed rigid vertical surface at a velocity of 3.5 m/s.
-It should be released to impact against the rigid vertical surface. - 6.5.2 In the case of self-righting partially enclosed and totally enclosed lifeboats, the acceleration forces should be measured and evaluated in accordance with 6.18 at different positions within the prototype lifeboat to determine the most severe occupant exposure to acceleration considering the effects of fenders, lifeboat elasticity, and seating arrangement.
+It should be released to impact against the rigid vertical surface. - 6.4.2 In the case of totally enclosed lifeboats, the acceleration forces should be measured and evaluated in accordance with 6.17 at different positions within the prototype lifeboat to determine the most severe occupant exposure to acceleration considering the effects of fenders, lifeboat elasticity, and seating arrangement.